 Section 5.5.
 President.
-The President shall be the principal Executive Officer of the Corporation and, subject to the control of the Board, shall in general supervise and control all of the business and affairs of the Corporation, and (s)he shall preside over meetings of the Board of Directors; shall act as a duly authorized representative of the Board and the Corporation in all matters in which the Board has not formally designated some other person to act; shall report as directed to the Board at each meeting; may sign, with the Secretary or any other proper officer of the Corporation authorized by the Board, deeds, mortgages, bonds, contracts or other instruments which the Board has authority to execute, except in cases where the signing and execution thereof shall be expressly delegated by the Board or by these Bylaws to some other officer or agent of the Corporation, or shall be required by law to be otherwise signed or executed; and in general, shall perform all duties incident to the office of President and such other duties as may be prescribed by the Board from time to time.
+The President shall be the principal Executive Officer of the Corporation and, subject to the control of the Board, shall in general supervise and control all of the business and affairs of the Corporation, and (s)he shall preside over meetings of the Board of Directors; shall act as a duly authorized representative of the Board and the Corporation in all matters in which the Board has not formally designated some other person to act; shall report as directed to the Corporation authorized by the Board, deeds, mortgages, bonds, contracts or other instruments which the Board has authority to execute, except in cases where the signing and execution thereof shall be expressly delegated by the Board or by these Bylaws to some other officer or agent of the Corporation, or shall be required by law to be otherwise signed or executed; and in general, shall perform all duties incident to the office of President and such other duties as may be prescribed by the Board from time to time.